 - shoulder pain

-- deep vein thrombosis, or blood clots in the legs
+- deep vein thrombosis (DVT), or a blood clot deep inside your body, typically the legs

 A stroke may also lead to the following conditions: